In my video at https://www.youtube.com/watch?v=3bIcbnDXSRg

 evolved into a physical location.

-Whether the first physical location for this mythical place, that no Muslim had ever seen,
+The first physical location for this mythical place, that no Muslim had ever seen,

-even though it is clear that modern-day
+although it is indisputable that modern-day

 Muslims think it was Jerusalem.

 In the unlikely event that al-Aqsa did

 refer to the Jewish Holy Temple in Jerusalem,